English 370, Winter 2016

 This is about how we make, or produce, new words.
 We use these terms generally about stems and affixes.
 A productive morpheme is one we can use to produce a new word.
 Thus the morpheme <-er> in the word "player" is a productive morpheme.
 We have hundreds of words in English that use this suffix, but we can always add more to the list of English words with the <-er> suffix because it is a productive morpheme.
 Suppose we take the noun “word” and use it as a verb.
 We can do this without actually changing its form at all (as Shakespeare does when he has Cleopatra say of Octavius Caesar late in Antony and Cleopatra “He words me!”—meaning that she thinks Caesar is speaking sweet words to her, but doesn’t mean anything he says.)

 The same kind of productivity applies to the morphemes <–able> and <–full> (the second usually spelled with just one “l” when used as a derivational morpheme) and to many another morpheme as well.
 We even occasionally have strange new productive morphemes, like the ending syllables of “chocoholic” or “shopoholic.”
-The morpheme <-oholic>, derived from the word “alcoholic,” is relatively new to English as a productive morpheme, but has nevertheless become relatively common.
+The morpheme <-oholic>, derived from a clipped form of the word “alcoholic,” is relatively new to English as a productive morpheme, but has nevertheless become relatively common.
 If someone is a great reader, for example, we can call them a "bookoholic"—and because that neologism follows the rules of English morphology for the creation of new words, all speakers of English will understand what we mean.
 In fact, someone has probably already used that word! [note: I just now did a Google search for “bookoholic” and it turned up 14,700 entries!]

 (I know I’m a golfoholic.
 What do you do to excess that is really fun, that you would have trouble giving up, and that might not finally be all that good for you [a definition which someone might give of the bound, open, productive, derivational morpheme <-oholic>]?)

-A last word on words:
+Two last words on words:

-One new word to English is a word coined by linguists themselves: “uptalk.”
+1. An Example of a Successful Neologism.
+One word new to English is a word coined by linguists themselves: “uptalk.”
 It’s a verb that means to pronounce sentences in such a way as to make them rise in tone at the end.
 This tendency came into English a decade or so ago, and has become quite common among some speakers.
 (Some of you in this class may uptalk on occasion!)
 The word “uptalk” itself is an example of a neologism that has been formed by combining two free morphemes, “up” and “talk” into a verb, “to uptalk.”
 But like any other word in English, we can derive new words on the fly, as it were, by adding appropriate affixes.
 Thus we can speak of one who “uptalks,” or “is uptalking,” or we can speak of an “uptalker.”
 Anyone who knows the base word “uptalk” will also be able to recognize, understand, and use each of these other forms.
 (Curzan and Adams, How English Works, 2nd ed., 110).

 Phonological Rules for English 370